Fundamental Quality Bound on Optical Quantum Communication: Infinite-Dimensional Quantum Systems

 \subsection{Generalised Sanov Theorem of Entanglement Testing}

-The main technical result of this first part of the manuscript is then the extension of \cite[Corollary 15]{Lami_2024_2} to infinite-dimensional systems.
+We can now give our first main technical result, which is the extension of \cite[Corollary 15]{Lami_2024_2} to infinite-dimensional systems.
 Specifically, we establish that the Sanov exponent of entanglement testing is exactly given by the single-letter reverse relative entropy of entanglement.
-By the previous analysis, this endows the reverse relative entropy of entanglement with an operational interpretation in entanglement distillation as well, independent of the Hilbert space dimension.
+By the previous analysis, this endows the reverse relative entropy of entanglement with an operational interpretation in entanglement distillation, independent of the Hilbert space dimension.

 \begin{theorem} Let \(\mathcal{H}_{AB} = \mathcal{H}_A \otimes \mathcal{H}_B\) be a bipartite separable (infinite-dimensional) Hilbert space and let \(\mathcal{D}_{AB}\) be the set of quantum states on \(\mathcal{H}_{AB}\).
 Using the definitions from above, for any state \(\rho_{AB} \in \mathcal{D}_{AB}\), it holds that